AntSkilton/antskilton.github.io/_posts/2020-12-27-dungeon-maker.md

 ---
 layout: single
-title:  "Procedural Dungeon Design Part 1: Overview"
+title:  "Procedural Dungeon Design"
 excerpt: "An introduction with example explanations into the use of proc gen in video games."
-categories: procedural-generation
+categories: [deep-dive]
 toc: true
 ---
 ## What *Exactly* is it?